Daddy Appleseed Fund Has already begun planning for the 2nd annual Daddying Film Fest & Forum (D3F) for 2023!

 5th through 8th grade (middle school)

 9th through 12th (high school)

-Winners in each grade-level category will receive an “Atticus,” a statuette to symbolize Atticus Finch from Harper Lee’s To Kill a Mockingbird.
+Winners in each grade-level category receive an “Atticus,” a statuette to symbolize Atticus Finch from the movie based on Harper Lee’s To Kill a Mockingbird.
 The book was recently voted the best book of the last 125 years by more than 200,000 NY Times Book Review readers.

 Atticus Finch, an iconic single dad, represents several ideal daddying qualities.
 Specifically, he is attuned to his children’s feelings and ideas and takes the children as seriously as they take themselves.
 To many, his character symbolizes morality and justice.
 The fact that the story is narrated by his young daughter, Scout, adds to the importance of the symbolism of this award as it represents the simplicity of childhood observation together with the openness and honesty of "telling it like it is."
 The American Film Institute (AFI) hailed Gregory Peck's performance as Finch in the 1962 film based on Lee's book as "the greatest movie hero of all time."

-All student finalists will receive a $250 Daddy Appleseed Fund award for use toward an activity or project to enjoy with their father/father figure together with a formal certificate.
-There will be up to five (5) finalists named in each grade-level category.
-Winners in each category also will receive a generous scholarship (amount TBD) to advance their studies or to create a program or project that will encourage positive father involvement.
+All student finalists receive a $250 Daddy Appleseed Fund award for use toward an activity or project to enjoy with their father/father figure together with a formal certificate.
+Up to five (5) finalists can be named in each grade-level category.
+Winners in each category also receive a generous scholarship (amount TBD) to advance their studies or to create a program or project to encourage positive father involvement.

-The criteria our initial kid and adult jurors will use to evaluate each student-created film are a direct reflection of the KIDS FIRST!
-Daddying Film Festival’s mission:
+The criteria our initial kid and adult jurors use to evaluate each student-created film are a direct reflection of the Daddying Film Festival’s mission:

 To shine a spotlight on the importance and impact of fathers/father figures in their presence and in their absence.